ESG Indicators – 3Q2025

 Highlights

-These achievements reflect our driving purpose: to empower people to build a better version of themselves.
+These achievements reflect the purpose that drives us: to empower people to build a better version of themselves.

 Supported Organizations and Movements